 Each scan takes 30s and the length is determined by the scan speed.
 The map is built up by scans spaced by the width of the array being used (30" for blue, 60" for red) and (if desired) by crossing scans at right angles.
-As this mode is still under development, potential users should contact the helpdesk (sofia_help@sofia.usra.edu) to discuss their planned observing strategy prior to submitting a proposal.
+As this is a new mode, potential users should contact the helpdesk (sofia_help@sofia.usra.edu) to discuss their planned observing strategy prior to submitting a proposal.